 Samurai Flamenco is an anime that focuses on two characters: Hidenori Goto and Masayoshi Hazama.
 Hidenori is a police officer who takes his job seriously, while Masayoshi is a male model who has wanted to be a superhero for years and has taken on the identity of Samurai Flamenco.
 Unfortunately, Masayoshi doesn’t have any superhero abilities, and all he can do is lecture people about public nuisances.
 Early in the series, Hidenori serves as a kind of mentor to Masayoshi, and keeps telling him to shelve the Samurai Flamenco gig for a while because the police have been getting a lot of complaints about him.
 However, Masayoshi doesn’t listen and continues trying to be a superhero.

 A man named Konno from the show HIGH ROLLERS HI, offers a million yen reward for unmasking Samurai Flamenco, which causes complications for Masayoshi.
 While this commotion is going on, a man named Joji Kaname, an actor who portrayed a hero named Red Axe the Armored God, tries to claim that he’s Samurai Flamenco.
-After Masayoshi has a confrontation with Joji, the end result is that Joji becomes another mentor for Masayoshi.
+After Masayoshi has a confrontation with him, Joji becomes another mentor for Masayoshi.

-A girl in a magical girl outfit and calling herself Flamenco Girl comes onto the scene and tries to be another superhero.
-Her real identity is Mari, the lead of the idol group MMM; later, the other two girls in her group join her and together they become the Flamenco Girls.
+A girl in a magical girl outfit calling herself Flamenco Girl comes onto the scene and tries to be another superhero.
+Her real identity is Mari, the lead of the idol group MMM.
+Later, the other two girls in her group join her and together they become the Flamenco Girls.

 At the end of the first episode, I thought that between the animation and the storytelling, there seemed to be enough there to keep my interest and make me want to come back week after week to watch more of Samurai Flamenco.